 Meaning and Importance of Minutes

-- Minutes are a confirmation to decisions taken at a company’s meeting.
+- Minutes confirm decisions made at a company’s meeting

-- Minutes are a permanent record of the procedure of a meeting.
+- Minutes are a permanent record of the meeting’s procedures

-- Minutes provide a synopsis of the entire proceedings to the executives, members and shareholders who were not able to attend the meeting.
+- Minutes provide a synopsis of the entire proceedings to any non-attendees

 Who Prepares the Minutes?